 Diaper rash is just not what you want to have to deal with.
 It can be very painful for your baby and will cause you some angst when it comes to nappy changing time.
 Fortunately, understanding diaper rash and taking the necessary steps can help minimize the likelihood that it happens at all.

-Diaper rash occurs mostly in 9-12-month-old babies when they are still mostly sitting on their bottoms, but does also affect younger babies and children up to three years old.
-There are several causes of a rash appearing that include:
+Diaper rash occurs mostly in 9-12-month-old babies when they are still mostly sitting on their bottoms.
+But does also affect younger babies and children up to three years old.
+There are several things that can cause it.

-- Allergic reaction – can be caused by certain wipes, diapers, lotions and anything else that comes into direct contact with baby’s bottom.
+- – Allergic reaction.
+Usually wipes, diapers, lotions and anything else that comes into direct contact with baby’s bottom can cause it.